ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 I am an artist working mostly with 2D and animation!
 Please don't ask for free drawings, I have enough work on my head ദ്ദി ༎ຶ‿༎ຶ )!
 I'd love to draw something on your straw.page though, if you're in any fandoms I'm in!

 I'm sorry if I make spelling mistakes, english is not my first language!
-I am polish, so I don't mind if you start the conversation in polish!
+I am polish and I wouldn't mind if you prefer to talk in polish!

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿